mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 samtools stats PDNC4_test_Ec_sorted.bam > PDNC4_test_stats.txt
 ```

 Now we can view the stats reports and create a table for our samples coverage.
+The stats report will look like this:

+Let's extract the data we need and place that in a table

 Sample            |  Mapped Reads | Normalization ratio | Scaling factor
 :-------------------------:|:-------------------------:|:---:|:---:|